lexs/webimageloader/README.md

 * Reusing requests when the same image is requested multiple times.
 * Respects cache-control and expires headers and will refetch images when they expire (using conditional get).
 * Support image transformations which are also cached to disk and memory.
 * Support to do synchronous fetches while still taking advantage of the cache.
+* Support for download progress callbacks.
 * Easy setup without singletons.
 * Compatible with API level 7 and up.
 * Only depends on [DiskLruCache][DiskLruCache].